barmalei/zebkit/readme.md

 Zebkit works in MS Internet Explorer 9+, MS Edge, FireFox 3+, Safari 5+, Google Chrome.
 It should support iOS 7+ and Android 4+ mobile browsers.

-Zebkit require nodejs and jekyll (https://jekyllrb.com/) to be installed before.
+Zebkit require nodejs to be installed.
+If you plan to re-generate zebkit web site you have to install jekyll (https://jekyllrb.com/).

 ## Installation